 Yaguchi Yatora shows off his painting of Blue Shibuya for the first time.
 From the Netflix Blue Period anime

-Hopefully I didn’t offend anyone with calling them Ryuji earlier – I was just reading Reddit while editing this and found out.
+Did you hear that Ryuji’s character is actually a male who possibly identifies as a female named Yuka?
+Hopefully I didn’t offend anyone by calling them Ryuji earlier – I was just reading Reddit while editing this and found out.

 What else do you think we’ll see from this series?